8-marcelosantos-8/Marcelo-Biker-Dev/README.md

 ### About me
 My connection with technology officially started when I was fourteen... that was about 1986.
-I was having industrial electricity classes at a professional school and taking internship in a "just started - fully automated" glass factory where I could write my firstIES lines of codes in BASIC language as well some batch files (DOS).
+I was having industrial electricity classes at a professional school and taking internship in a "fully automated glass factory" and, although I was there for electricity stuffs, there was where I could write my first lines of codes in BASIC language as well some batch files (DOS).
 However, software development was not my main role and for longer than 30 years I was just running parallel to it, sometimes developing some lines of codes for industrial computers (PLC) at work or doing some stuff as hobby.

-It was in 2020 when I was rethinking my life due to the COVID-19 that I decided to start over my professional career and shift at once to software development, then I registered myself on a fullstack JS/JAVA development bootcamp; since then, many hours of "study and code" have passing...
+It was in 2020 when I was rethinking my life due to the COVID-19 that I decided to start over my professional career and shift at once to software development, then I registered myself on a fullstack JS/JAVA development bootcamp; since then, many hours of "study and code" have gone...
 Want to know more about my apprenticeship and hands on coding?
 Take a look at my repo or just contact me!

 - [Courses](https://web.dio.me/)
 - [Courses](https://www.academiadecodigo.org/)